OpenTermsArchive/contrib-versions/Wordpress/Terms of Service.md

 For details about what happens during the domain expiration process, and how we may notify you of domain expiration, please see the Domain Expiration support page.

-Please refer to this page for details about fees associated with domain registrations, renewals, and redemptions.
+Please refer to the domain pricing and available TLDs page for details about fees associated with domain registrations, renewals, and redemptions.

 12\.
 G Suite.